mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 # MULTIMODAL AUDIO MODELS

-Audio models, such as _gpt-4o-audio_, deal with audio input and output directly.
+Audio models for chatting interface, such as _gpt-4o-audio_, deal with audio input and output directly.

 To activate the microphone recording function of the script, set command line `option -w`.